php-fig/per-coding-style/spec.md

 ```

 If using named arguments, there MUST NOT be a space between the argument name
 and colon, and there MUST be a single space between the colon and the argument value.
+For example:

 ```php
 somefunction($a, b: $b, c: 'c');
 ```

 Method chaining MAY be put on separate lines, where each subsequent line is indented once.
 When doing so, the first
 method MUST be on the next line.
+For example:

 ```php
 $someInstance